Inside Tea Chest | The Hawaii Tea Company that puts Taste First

 The company draws on decades-long relationships with farmers to deliver delicious teas, whether it’s a sencha meant to pair with Pacific Rim cuisine or a tropical iced tea that evokes sitting on the lanai watching the sunset.

-While Tea Chest Hawaii sources directly from farmers in India, China, Taiwan, and Japan—each region offering its own distinct flavor profile—the company also works with a burgeoning tea industry in Hawaii, helping tea farmers craft high-quality products found nowhere else in the world.
+While Tea Chest Hawaii sources directly from farmers in India, Taiwan, and Japan — each region offering its own distinct flavor profile — the company also works with a burgeoning tea industry in Hawaii, helping tea farmers craft high-quality products found nowhere else in the world.

-We works with the top chefs, resorts and restaurants as their tea purveyor.
+We work with the top chefs, resorts and restaurants as their tea purveyor on menu curation and product development.
 Tastemakers like Chefs Wade Ueoka, Michelle Karr-Ueoka and Brian Nagai trust us with their tea.
-We work diligently so you can too.
+We work diligently so you can, too.

 We started a communi-tea of growers around the state and the U.S. Small Business Administration recognized our efforts to grow tea in Hawaii with a Small Business of the Year award.
 Tea and herbals now grow on Maui, Molokai, Oahu, Kauai and the Big Island.
 Pictured above is a workshop for our farmers to learn how to grow and harvest tea.